Death of James Cook: Aftermath

 When news of Cook's death reached Britain and continental Europe, obituaries, poems and tributes emphasised his humble birth, technical skills, leadership qualities, contributions to science and trade, and his concern for the well-being of his crew and indigenous people.
+King George III reportedly wept at the news and awarded Cook's widow, Elizabeth, a pension of £200 a year.

 There were many artistic representations of Cook's death.
-John Webber's influential painting The Death of Captain Cook (1781–1783) depicted a heroic Cook ordering the boats to stop firing on the Hawaiians.
+John Webber's influential painting, The Death of Captain Cook (1781–1783), depicted a heroic Cook ordering the boats to stop firing on the Hawaiians.
 Reproductions of the painting labelled Cook "a victim of his own humanity."

-The official account of Cook's death, published in 1784, suggested that he might not have ordered the marines and boats to fire on the Hawaiians, and might have been stabbed in the back while gesturing to the boats to stop firing.
+The description of Cook's death in the official account of the expedition, published in 1784, suggested that he might not have ordered the marines and boats to fire on the Hawaiians, and might have been stabbed in the back while gesturing to the boats to stop firing.
 The view that Cook was the victim of his own humanity became the official interpretation of his death.
 The 1785 English pantomime Omai, or A Trip Around the World, which featured an elaborate staging of Cook's death as a heroic apotheosis, was seen by tens of thousands of people.
 Other theatrical performances of Cook's death were staged in France and England in 1788 and 1789.

 Some unofficial accounts of Cook's death by crewmen challenged the heroic interpretation.
-In May 1781 a Journal of Captain Cook's Last Voyage, probably by Lieutenant John Rickman, depicted Cook as inflicting violent and excessive punishments on crew and indigenous people.
+In May 1781, a Journal of Captain Cook's Last Voyage, probably by Lieutenant John Rickman, depicted Cook as inflicting violent and excessive punishments on crew and indigenous people.
 Heinrich Zimmermann's account of the same year portrayed Cook as hot tempered.
 Ledyard's A Journal Of Captain Cook's Last Voyage (1783) also depicted Cook as subject to rages and as an exploiter of the Hawaiians.
 Along with the official account, these narratives suggested that the Hawaiians treated Cook like a god.
 The poets William Cowper and Johann Wolfgang von Goethe, after reading some of these accounts, suggested that in allowing himself to be worshipped as a god, Cook had incurred divine punishment.

 British visitors to Hawaii from the 1780s reported that Hawaiians regretted killing Cook and that he was regarded as a Lono-nui, or ancestral being, who would come again and forgive them.
 In 1823 the missionary William Ellis reported that Cook's bones were still held in a shrine and used in ceremonies.
 However, by the 1830s, the influence of Protestant missionaries had led to a view, particularly among young Hawaiians, that God had killed Cook because he had spread venereal disease and allowed himself to be worshipped.
 (Note: Although members of Cook's expedition did spread sexually transmitted diseases to Hawaii, Cook tried to prevent this and it is unlikely that he had sex with Hawaiians.)

 In 1825 the crew of a visiting British ship set up a memorial to Cook at the site of his death.
 In 1877 a memorial obelisk was erected at Kealakekua Bay.